 - a.
-The engine control system (ECU) may be modified or replaced with the following: - i.
-The original and homologated ECU with or without software changes and /or FIM/DWO/MotoAmerica approved external ignition/ injection module(s).
-Price

-- limit €1800 (tax and OEM ECU price excluded but includes software, upgrades/flashes) - ii.
+The engine control system (ECU) may be modified or replaced with the following: - The original and homologated ECU with or without software changes and /or FIM/DWO/MotoAmerica approved external ignition/ injection module(s).
+Price limit €1800 (tax and OEM ECU price excluded but includes software, upgrades/ flashes) - ii.
 A MotoAmerica approved race ECU.
 For the race ECU to be approved the retail price including software, any activations and upgrades or necessary hardware (e.g. ignition driver and lambda modules) must be less than: €1800 excluding data logger or €3100 including data logger. - iii.
 The maximum total price of other active/control/calculation units such as lambda driver modules, quick shifters, analogue to CAN, air bleed control, dash and ABS defeat modules and traction control units is €750.
 These devices must be approved by FIM/DWO/MotoAmerica. - b.
-For the ignition and or injection module, or quick shifter to be approved, samples must be sent by the manufacturer of the device to the Technical Director with technical data and selling price. - c.
+For the ignition and injection module, or quick shifter to be approved, samples must be sent by the manufacturer of the device to the Technical Director with technical data and selling price. - c.
 Optional equipment sold by the motorcycle manufacturer for the homologated model is considered not homologated with the bike and must follow the requirements for approved electronics/data loggers. - d.
 During an event, the Technical Director has the right to ask a team to substitute their ECU or external module with the sample received from the manufacturer.
 The change must be done before Sunday warm-up. - e.
 No extra sensors may be added for control strategies except shift rod sensors, wheel speed sensors and lambda sensors. - f.
-Other additional electronic hardware equipment not on the original homologated motorcycle cannot be added with the exceptions noted below. - g.
-The characteristics of approved data logging systems must be the following: - i.
-The maximum retail price of the unit (hardware + software, excluding sensors and wiring harness) cannot exceed €3000 (tax excluded) if it is a standalone unit and €3750 (tax excluded) if combined with the ECU. - ii.
-The data logger unit must be available for sale to the public. - iii.
-A maximum of seven (7) simultaneously working sensors (connected to the additional data logger) may be added to the original sensors on the motorcycle. - iv.
-The sensors must be simple function. - v.
-Approved data loggers with internal inertial platforms (IMU or gyros) may be used for data collection but may not be used for control strategy.
-Also see 2.6.9.1/i./vii. - vi.
-Type of sensor is free. - vii.
-Communication from the ECU to an approved data logger (logger can receive data only; no data transmission is allowed) is allowed without any limitation in CAN channel logger number. - h.
-The addition of a device for infra-red (IR) transmission of a signal between the racing rider and his team, used exclusively for lap timing, is allowed and considered in the seven (7) sensors. - i.
-The addition of a GPS unit for lap timing/scoring purposes is allowed and considered in the seven (7) sensors. - j.
-Telemetry is not allowed. - k.
+The following sensors must be connected directly to the ECU only and must be the original homologated sensors unless noted below in section 2.8.9.1g below. - 1.
+Throttle position (multiple allowed) - Map sensor, map sync (pressure sensor on the intake port used to synchronize the engine start) - 3.
+Airbox pressure - 4.
+Engine pick-ups (cam, crank) - 5.
+Front speed (add only if not available OEM) - 6.
+Rear speed (add only if not available OEM) - 7.
+Gearbox output shaft speed (if on OEM machine) - 8.
+Oil temperature. - 9.
+Ambient air pressure - 10.
+Water temperature - 11.
+Air temperature - 12.
+Tip-over switch. - 13.
+IMU (unless IMU is provided with MotoAmerica approved Race ECU) - 14.
+Knock Sensor - 15.
+Fuel pressure sensor.

+- g.
+The following sensors may be connected directly to the ECU only and are not required to be homologated sensors unless noted below:

+- 1. Gear shift load cell/switch may only provide a signal to the controlled ECU.

+- 2. Lambda (one sensor only).

+- 3. Fork position

+- 4. Shock position

+- 5. Front brake pressure

+- 6. Rear brake pressure

+- 7. Gear position

+- 8. Throttle grip sensor

+- 9. Oil temperature

+- 10. Transponder / lap time signal

+- 11. Switches (Left and right)

+- 12. Rear TPMS (Temperature and pressure, must be CAN)\

+- 13. Front TPMS (Temperature and pressure, must be CAN)\

+- h.
+The addition of a device for infra-red (IR) transmission of a signal between the racing rider and his team, used exclusively for lap timing, is allowed and considered in the seven (7) sensors.

+- i.
+The addition of a GPS unit for lap timing/scoring purposes is allowed and considered in the seven (7) sensors.

+- j.
+Telemetry is not allowed.

+- k.
 No remote or wireless connection to the bike for any data exchange or setting is allowed whilst the engine is running, or the bike is moving.

 - I. Harness:

 - i.
 Wiring harness is free.

 - m.
 The original speedometer and tachometer may be altered or replaced.

 - n.
 Spark plugs may be replaced.

 - o.
 The central unit (ECU) may be relocated.

 - p.
 The battery is free.